 —Tarmas's estimation of his apprentice Amie's role in the story

 The other Guest Star Party Member at the beginning of the game, Amie is a wizard's apprentice, the only one in West Harbor (unless you choose a magic user as your base class).
 Considered a bit odd but pretty, Amie bonded with both you and Bevil early on.
 If you're a woman, she's your best friend; if you're a man, she's implied to have romantic feelings for you (particularly if you take the Lady Killer background trait).She dies within the first hour.
 However, she does reappear in Mask of the Betrayer as an aspect of your persona during The Very Definitely Final Dungeon.Voiced by Stephanie D'Abruzzo.Associated Tropes:

-Bullying A High-Level Githyanki Wizard: You'd think she'd be smart enough to keep well away from somebody that's giving her master a hard time.
+Bullying a Dragon: You'd think she'd be smart enough to keep well away from somebody that's giving her master a hard time.
 But no, she attacks him, and he one-shots her.

 "Some take pride in craftsmanship, or in hunting, or in haggling for the best price on a blade or other piece of steel.
 Me?
 Talking with my fists is my art form."